statiqdev/Website/input/framework/content/front-matter.md

-Title: Front Matter
----
-Front matter is a common concept in static generators and lets you define metadata for a file in a file header.
+Front matter is a common concept in static generators that lets you define metadata for a file in a file header.

 Typically, front matter is placed at the top of an input file and uses some sort of format (like YAML or JSON) to define key/value pairs.
 In Statiq, front matter can be extracted using the `ExtractFrontMatter` module.
 That module accepts child modules that process whatever content is contained in the front matter block, such as YAML or JSON.

-Front matter is often delimited from the actual file content by a series of dashes such as `—`, though an alternate delimiter can be specified in the module.
+Front matter is delimited by a single line of three dashes following the front matter.
+A leading line of three dashes in addition to the trailing dashes is also supported for compatibility with other generators.
+An alternate delimiter can be specified in the module.

 A file that contains front matter might look like this: